julianeugarten/julianeugarten/index.md

 - *MythFic Metadata: Exploring Gendered Violence in Fanfiction about Greek Mythology* (forthcoming) Julia Neugarten & Roel Smeets
-Short paper at the conference DH Benelux 2023
+Short paper at the conference [Digital Humanities Benelux 2023](https://2023.dhbenelux.org/).

 - *What Do We Talk About When We Talk About Topic?* (2022)
 Joris J. van Zundert, Marijn Koolen, Julia Neugarten, Peter Boot, Willem van Hage and Ole Mussmann